D4De/classes/README.md

 - cardinalities: list of cardinalities selected.
 - patterns: list of patterns selected.

-### Operators supported
+### Supported operators
 The operators supported for the error simulation are the ones described in the enum [`OperatorType`](src/operators.py).
-Currently, we support the following layers:
+Currently, we support the following layers (they are the ones used in Yolo, that is the case study considered in the paper):
 - Conv2D1x1: Convolution 2D with kernel size of 1.
 - Conv2D3x3: Convolution 2D with kernel size of 3.
 - Conv2D3x3S2: Convolution 2D with kernel size of 3 and stride of 2.